This position is eligible for full-time benefits.� Please visit our website at http://hr.wustl.edu to view a summary of benefits.

 Monitors and interprets external agency guidelines and communicates changes to administrators and PIs.

-Coordinates mock study sections for training and career development grant applications.
+Coordinates annual mock study section for training grant applications.

 Plans and coordinates the biannual Council of Training Grant Directors Meeting with the Clinical Research Training Center and the Institute of Clinical and Translational Sciences.

 Coordinates and presents at workshops and seminars to train PIs and administrators on training grant submissions and best practices.

 Maintains reference materials and standardized document templates and distributes resources as needed to PIs and administrators.

 Hosts monthly meeting for Training Grant Coordinators to share best practices.

 Guides the evolution of the trainee and alumni database, coordinates the steering committee and working group, and works with various WU stakeholders.

 Manages trainee database and provides database training to administrators throughout WU.

 Collects and shares institutional data required for Training Grant submissions.